okteto/samples/django/README.md

 task = TASK_MAPPING[self.type]
 ```

 Go back to http://localhost:8080/jobs/, reload the page, and submit a new `fibonacci` calculation, using the same values as before.
-Go to `http://localhost:8080/jobs/2/`, and see if the result is correct this time (hint: the fibonacci number of 5 is 5).
+Go to `http://localhost:8080/jobs/2/`, and see if the result is correct this time (_hint: the fibonacci number of 5 is 5_).

 How did this happen?
-Well, with Okteto, your changes were automatically applied as soon as you saved them, no commit, build or push required 💪!
+Well, with Okteto, your changes were automatically applied as soon as you saved them, no commit, build, push or redeploy required 💪!

 ## Step 5: Cleanup